MariaAguiar/minitester/README.md

 - Have 'expect' installed in your linux distribution.
 If not, run: sudo apt install expect
 - Your shell executable must have functional prompt capturing and processing capabilities
-- Your shell must be named 'minishell' and have a realine prompt containing the sequence '$ ' (dollar sign + space)
+- Your shell must be named 'minishell' and have a readline prompt containing the sequence '$ ' (dollar sign + space)

 Instructions:
 - Place the 'minitester' folder next to your minishell executable
+- Copy your minishell executable to the 'minitester' folder
 - Enter the 'minitester' folder and run: bash ./minitester.sh